Lost-Outpost/sovngarde/GAMEPLAY.md

 - [East Empire Company Armor](https://www.nexusmods.com/skyrimspecialedition/mods/54990) - Adds a new armor set for the East Empire Company

-- [Mercenary Light Iron Armor](https://www.nexusmods.com/skyrimspecialedition/mods/59897) - New light armor for your mercenaries and bounty hunters.

-- [Nordic Carved Light Armor Set](https://www.nexusmods.com/skyrimspecialedition/mods/57761) - Adds a craftable light armor version of the Nordic Carved Armor Set

-- [Proper Crossbow Integration](https://www.nexusmods.com/skyrimspecialedition/mods/9914) - Integrates crossbows into every aspect of Skyrim

 - [Rare Curios - Bolts Expanded](https://www.nexusmods.com/skyrimspecialedition/mods/39903) - Adds new types of bolts based on the new models added by Rare Curios

-- [Sforzinda Fashions of the Fourth Era](https://sforzmods.tumblr.com/sse_fashions) - Attempts to bring sartorial diversity and a more organic look into the world of Skyrim through adding new clothes, armours, and accessories based on vanilla items.
-Now Nazeem can annoy you in a different outfit every new save you start, joy of joys!

-- [Sforzinda Imitations](https://sforzmods.tumblr.com/sse_imitations) - More than 30 sets of high quality outfits, and an immersive quest from battle-tailor Radiant Raymond who will be found in Radiant Raiments in Solitude once the quest starts

 - [Simple Wearable Lanterns](https://www.nexusmods.com/skyrimspecialedition/mods/58464) - Adds three brand new wearable lanterns

   > :ledger: Craft your choice of lantern.
 Once crafted and equipped, pressing the <kbd>L</kbd> key toggles the lantern.

-- [Skaal Heavy Armor](https://www.nexusmods.com/skyrimspecialedition/mods/62256) - Adds a new heavy armor set based on the Skaal Coat and Iron Armor, along with a new backpack model

-- [Tale of Two Mer - An Armor Variant Mod](https://www.nexusmods.com/skyrimspecialedition/mods/43074) - Adds new variants of Elven and Orcish armor

-- [Tinker's Forge](https://www.nexusmods.com/skyrimspecialedition/mods/22595) - A lightweight smithing overhaul which allows you create devious traps, forge silver weapons, weave magical clothing, and build your own army of Dwarven automatons!

-  > :ledger: Septimus includes a custom version of [Tinker's Forge](https://www.nexusmods.com/skyrimspecialedition/mods/22595) which replaces the [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) smithing tree

-  > :video_game: Tempering is based on your smithing perks, and not your smithing skill level.
-Each perk from Apprentice Smithing to Legendary Smithing allows you to temper another tier

-  > :video_game: All jewelry is unlocked via the Jeweler perk.
-This includes necklaces for dogs.
-This doesn't include [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802) replicas

-  > :video_game: In addition to clothing, the following items are unlocked via the first rank of the Tailor perk.
-Tents, Bags, Bandoliers, Shoulderpads, Satchels, Backpacks, Dog/Pet Bags, Dog/Pet Accessories (harnesses, collars, barrels, etc)

-- [Volkihar Knight - Vampire Armor](https://www.nexusmods.com/skyrimspecialedition/mods/4806) - Adds lore-friendly vampire armor sets

-- [Wayfarer's Coat](https://www.nexusmods.com/skyrimspecialedition/mods/10194) - Adds a new set of clothes/armor suitable for mages

 ## Followers and Companions